top of page

 • You cannot distinguish between a memory, flashback, vision, dream, imagination, or energetic imprint or somatic sensation

-How Sexual Abuse Affects Your Sleep: Insomnia & Nightmares
+Childhood Sexual Abuse, Insomnia & Nightmares

 Sexual trauma can significantly impact your sleep patterns and quality of sleep.
 You may experience difficulties falling asleep, staying asleep, or perhaps you wake up frequently during the night for no reason.